-Medium-chain triglycerides, or MCTs as they’re more commonly known, are a form of saturated fatty acid (also known as saturated fat) that’s typically extracted from coconut oil.
+Medium-chain triglycerides, or MCTs, are a form of saturated fatty acid (also known as saturated fat) usually extracted from coconut oil.
 This type of fat is also in palm oil and some dairy products.

 MCTs and coconut oil are not technically the same.
 While coconut oil contains around 55-65% of MCTs, MCT oil contains 100% MCTs.
-It’s important to make this distinction because although both healthy fats stem from coconuts, they don’t quite perform equally.
+It’s important to make this distinction because although both healthy fats stem from coconuts, they don’t do the same things in your body.

-What’s special about MCTs — and why many people are turning to them — is that they’re a fast-acting energy source for your body.
-Since they don’t require to be processed by digestive enzymes, your body and brain use them almost immediately.
+What’s special about MCTs (and why many people are using them) is that they’re a fast-acting energy source for your body.
+Since they bypass the normal digestive process, your body and brain can use them almost immediately.